 - Senior Staff Online

-Our analysis, completed in May of 2013, demonstrated that the financial, accountability and transparency behavoirs of America's largest charities is influenced by the metropolitan market within which the charity operates.
-For example,the fact that donors get 6.2 cents more out of every dollar donated in Detroit than they do in New York is an important realization for the charities and donors in each of those cities.
-It doesn’t mean that New York’s charities are wasteful or poorly managed.
-Rather, it means that the cost of doing business in New York is greater.
+Our analysis, completed in May 2017, demonstrated that the financial, accountability and transparency behaviors of America's largest charities can be influenced by the metropolitan market within which the charity operates.
+The fact that CEO Compensation tends to be greater in cities like D.C. and New York than cities like Colorado Springs and Orlando is an important realization for the charities and donors in each of those cities.
+It doesn’t mean that charities in D.C. and New York are wasteful or poorly managed.
+Rather, it means that the cost of doing business in those cities is greater.
+Recognizing these differences is essential to the effective management and evaluation of nonprofits.

-For more differences between cities, use the interactive chart on the right.
+For more differences between cities, use the interactive chart on the right, view our slideshow and read our press release.

-© 2013 Charity Navigator.
-Note: all data is based on Charity Navigator's May 2013 Metro Market Charitable Analysis Study.
-These sector reports do not claim to represent median data for all charities.
+© 2017 Charity Navigator.
+Note: all data are based on Charity Navigator's May 2017 Metro Market Charitable Analysis Study.
+These sector reports do not claim to represent median/mean data for all charities.
 Charity Navigator is the largest evaluator of 501 (c) (3) charities in the U.S.